silverfisk/silverfisk.github.io/content/posts/k8s/karpenter.md

 ## Configuration knobs

-Setting these values may actually kill some pods and their CI jobs as a last resort.
-In our setup the most common issue of full disks are when very CI jobs are executed in very big container images.
-Naturally it should be investigated if more node disk space should be added as a preventive solution, since this is more a way to handle node scaling *if the disks fill up in spite of the preventive actions already taken*.
+Setting these values may cause some pods and their CI jobs to be killed as a last resort.
+In our setup, the most common issue with full disks was CI jobs executing in very large container images which caused the image storage to fill up.
+It is important to investigate whether adding more node disk space would be a more effective preventive solution, as this is more of a way to handle node scaling if the disks fill up despite preventive actions already being taken.

-Before any jobs are evicted because of DiskPressure, the kubelet will try to reclaim resources by culling dead pods and images.
+Before any jobs are evicted due to DiskPressure, the kubelet will attempt to reclaim resources by culling dead pods and images.

 ```yaml
 apiVersion: karpenter.sh/v1alpha5